Tennessee Volunteers: Women's program

-Tennessee has historically had one of the strongest women's basketball teams at the college level, having won eight NCAA Division I titles (1987, 1989, 1991, 1996, 1997, 1998, 2007, 2008), the 2nd most in women's college basketball history (UConn has 11).
-The Tennessee Volunteers women's basketball are led by Kellie Harper, who played for Pat Summitt, the most winningest basketball coach in NCAA history, having won 1,098 games—more than any other basketball coach at her retirement.
+The Lady Vols are led by Coach Kim Caldwell.
+Tennessee has historically had one of the strongest women's basketball teams at the college level, having won eight NCAA Division I titles (1987, 1989, 1991, 1996, 1997, 1998, 2007, 2008), the 2nd most in women's college basketball history (UConn has 12).
+The Tennessee Volunteers women's basketball was previously led by Kellie Harper, who played for Pat Summitt, the most winningest basketball coach in NCAA history, having won 1,098 games—more than any other basketball coach at her retirement.
 Coach Summitt boasted a 100 percent graduation rate for all players who finish their career at UT.
 Former Tennessee Lady Vols basketball star Candace Parker went No. 1 in the WNBA draft.
 Tennessee and Summitt also have a rivalry with the University of Connecticut in women's basketball.
 These two schools have consistently fought great games against each other in recent years, occasionally with the national championship on the line.
 The regular season rivalry games ended in 2007 when Tennessee decided to not sign a contract continuing them, due to a recruiting dispute.
 The main women's basketball rivals for Tennessee within the conference are Georgia, Vanderbilt, and LSU.
 The Lady Vols' first-round loss to Ball State in the 2009 NCAA tournament ended their record of having made the Sweet Sixteen of every NCAA Tournament since its inception in 1982.
 Coach Summitt was honored with the Arthur Ashe Courage Award at the 2012 ESPYs.